LinuxKernelContent/DirtyCow/README.md

 # DirtyCow - Exploit

-Below code takes advantage of a knowמ vulnerability [Dirty COW (CVE-2016-5195)] to escalate privileges and get root access.
+Below code takes advantage of a known vulnerability [Dirty COW (CVE-2016-5195)] to escalate privileges and get root access.

 Before running, uncomment sc for your platform within main.c.